JaafarBK02/JaafarBK02.github.io/README.md

 ## Projects

+### 🚢 Titanic - Machine Learning from Disaster

+The Titanic Machine Learning project involves predicting the survival of passengers aboard the ill-fated Titanic voyage using machine learning techniques.
+By applying data cleaning, feature engineering, and categorical encoding, I built a logistic regression model to classify passengers as survivors or non-survivors.
+The project demonstrates key machine learning skills, including data preprocessing, feature selection, model training, and evaluation.
+I visualized important features like age, gender, and class to uncover patterns in survival rates.
+Ultimately, this project enhanced my understanding of data science workflows and model deployment, making it a valuable part of my portfolio.

 ### Minesweeper Game (Class-Project)

 Developed a fully functional Minesweeper game with a GUI using **Python** and **Tkinter**, featuring a dynamic 9x9 grid with randomized mine placement.
 The game utilizes a 2D array for efficient grid management and state tracking, ensuring real-time user interaction through the Tkinter graphical interface.
 To handle cell revealing, I implemented a recursive depth-first search (DFS) algorithm, allowing adjacent non-mine cells to be uncovered smoothly.
 The game loop integrates live input handling, mine detection, and win/loss condition checks to maintain seamless gameplay.
 Additionally, I optimized grid traversal and cell reveal algorithms to enhance efficiency, resulting in a responsive and engaging user experience.